-7. Reports
+9. Reports

-Annual report published by: by 31 July

-Interim report published by: by 30 November
+Annual report published by: 31 July Interim report published by: 30 November

-8. Charges taken from Income or Capital
+10. Charges taken from Income or Capital

-Fifty percent (50%) of all remuneration and expenses shall be charged to the capital account of the Trust, and the remaining fifty percent (50%) will be allocated to the income account of the Trust.
+Fifty percent (50%) of all remuneration and expenses (other than those relating directly to the purchase or sale of investments) shall be charged to the capital account of the Trust, and the remaining fifty percent (50%) will be allocated to the income account of the Trust.
 Such allocation of remuneration and expenses to the capital account of the Trust may result in capital erosion or constrain capital growth.

-Those expenses relating directly to the purchase and sale of investments which will be taken from capital.
+Those expenses relating directly to the purchase and sale of investments shall be taken from capital.